nucleome/docs/source/component_genome.rst

     :align: center
     :figwidth: 640px

-    If multiple regions are highlighted, right-clicking those region will zoom into regions by stitching discontiguous regions together.
+    If multiple regions are highlighted, right-clicking those regions will zoom into regions by stitching discontiguous regions together.

 Use chromosome ideogram
 -----------------------